 We did have a teacher who gave career advice (one to one) and so I booked an appointment and went to see him (Don Kilpatrick).
 I assumed he would tell me all about how to take up plumbing or carpentry or selling cars etc. Mr Kilpatrick was a very nice person and he started by asking me what I would really like to be when I grew up.
 I thought for a brief moment and replied that I would like to be a rich businessman and that I would like to fly around in planes and have lots of secretaries, with good spelling, to do all the writing.
 He immediately laughed and then we talked about the subjects I was doing.
 His advice was to stick with academic subjects, work hard, progress onto university and then just do whatever subjects I found easiest.
 He told me not to worry about what job I would end up with, as he was sure I would find that everything would just fall into place.
 Looking back, that really was excellent advice.

 Our Chemistry teacher was Mr Lupton (Roy Lupton) and he really was an incredibly good teacher and a brilliant person.
-Every time we did an experiment, he would tell us a story about how someone had discovered it and had then gone on to make lots of money out of it.
+Every time we did an experiment, he would tell us a story about how someone had discovered it and had then gone on to make loads of money out of it.
 He always had a captivating yarn and we were often spell bound.
 One story I remember, was of his early days when he was working in a very old school in England and he had seen a ghost!
 He had not really seen a ghost, but it was an excellent story.

 Our Biology teacher Miss Parker (Eva Parker) was a Canadian lady who was very young and ever so sweet.
 The Physics teacher was an English guy Mr Lang (David Lang) who had only recently arrived in New Zealand.
 He drove a green MGB sports car and I think the girls found him to be very handsome and rather dashing.
 I also remember he once told us that he liked repairing old clocks.
 Maths was very easy, so there is not much I can say about that, except that I had two teachers Mrs Gavin (Sandra Gavin) and Mr Rankin (Nigel Rankin) both excellent.
 English continued to be impossible, so the less I say about that the better except that my teacher was Mr Milne (Colin Milne) and he was a great guy.
 History was difficult because in order to do all the homework and tests, I needed to write, and of course I was not good at that.
 But history as a subject, I found fascinating.
 The teacher was a Mr Smellie (Doug Smellie), which was an unfortunate name to have but he was very good at getting us interested in early New Zealand history and of course British History (which was an integral part of New Zealand’s history).
 He also told us stories about his time in WWII when he had been a pilot in the Royal Air Force and he had flown bombers over Germany.
 I later found out that he had been awarded the DFC.
 Wow!
 Another really amazing person.